Anshler/poem_generator/README.md

 For more detail, refer to the _Acknowledgments_ section

-We also created our own datasets for prompt-based generation [here](./resource/dataset/data_explanation.md).
+We also created our own datasets for prompt-based generation in the [resource/dataset](./resource/dataset/data_explanation.md) folder.

 ## Pre-evaluation